Sri Lanka polls: Anura Dissanayake falls short of 50% votes for outright win

 Any candidate has to cross the 50-per cent margin to be declared a winner.
 A failure would lead to officials counting the second and third preference votes of all other candidates except the two who finish on top.

-Swearing in on Sunday?
+Swearing in today?

 He said although he heavily campaigned for Wickremasinghe, “the people of Sri Lanka have made their decision, and I fully respect their mandate for Anura Kumara Dissanayake”.